-A floppy disk with the RAID driver is required when installing Windows® XP/Vista and later operating system on a hard disk drive that is included in a RAID set.
-For Windows Vista user, you can create a RAID driver disk with a floppy disk drive or a LISB flash disk drive
+A floppy disk with the RAID driver is required when installing Windows[®] XP operating system on a hard disk drive that is included in a RAID set.
+For Windows[®] Vista[TM] operating system, use either a floppy disk or a USB device with the RAID driver.